Jesus Himself demonstrated how to defeat the devil.

 Do you want to know how to defeat the devil?

 Simple: just read through a bunch of Scriptures like that one every morning.
 That’s what I do, every day.
 Like an arrow released by an archer, this simple practice of Scripture memory every morning sets the trajectory for my whole day.
 My mind is so saturated with the Word of God, the devil can’t get a word in edgewise!

-I could dump a truckload of Scriptures on you to support what I’ve said, but that would be rude.
-I believe I can make my point with just one:
+Rather than dumping a truckload of Scriptures on you to support what I’ve said, I believe I can make my point with just one: